-Describe how the Eligible Entity will define project areas from which they will solicit proposals from prospective subgrantees.
-If prospective subgrantees will be given the option to define alternative proposed project areas, describe the mechanism for de-conflicting overlapping proposals to allow for like-to-like comparisons of competing proposals.
+2.4.6 Text Box: Describe how the Eligible Entity will define project areas from which they will solicit proposals from prospective subgrantees.
+If prospective subgrantees will be given the option to define alternative proposed project areas, describe the mechanism for deconflicting overlapping proposals to allow for like-to-like comparisons of competing proposals.

-SCBBO will define project areas at the ZCTA level to ensure complete expansion of broadband across the State.
-Prospective subgrantees must submit one application per ZCTA; the SCBBO will not accept applications that include multiple ZCTAs.
-Similar to previous grant programs designed by the SCBBO, applicants will be required to accept all unserved and underserved BSLs within the project area (ZCTA), with the exception of BSLs the applicant considers to be "High Cost" or not a true BSL, these instances must be fully documented at the BSL level by the applicant, including justification and cost.
-Applicants also have the option and are encouraged to select all eligible Community Anchor Institutions that are within the ZCTA.
+SCBBO will define project areas at the county level to ensure complete expansion of broadband across the state.
+Prospective subgrantees must submit one application per county, SCBBO will not accept applications that include multiple counties.
+Similar to previous grant programs designed by SCBBO, applicants will be required to accept all unserved and underserved BSLs within the project area (countywide), with the exception of BSLs the applicant considers to be "High Cost" or not a true BSL, these instances must be fully documented at the BSL level by the applicant, including justification and cost.
+Applicants also have the option and are encouraged to select all eligible Community Anchor Institutions that are within the county.